satanas/nodeschool-assistant/README.md

 ## Setup (Convention Over Configuration)

-To make our lives easy, NodeSchool Assistant follows the Convention-over-Configuration approach.
+To make our lives easier, NodeSchool Assistant follows the Convention-over-Configuration approach.
 So, it does the following assumptions:

 1. You have a `.env` file in your project where the configuration is stored (check the [Environment Variables](#environment-variables)